h2oai/wave/py/README.rst

-H2O Q
+H2O Wave
 =====

-H2O Q is a lightweight software stack for programming interactive web applications entirely in Python (no HTML/Javascript/CSS) required.
+H2O Wave is a lightweight software stack for programming interactive web applications entirely in Python (no HTML/Javascript/CSS) required.

 It is designed to make it fast, fun and easy to build low-latency, realtime,